Lindawa40/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 11- converts a number from base 2 to base 10 where number in base 2 is stored in the environment variable BINARY and script should display the number in base 10 script 12-prints all possible combinations of two letters, except oo script 13-prints a number with two decimal places
+script 11- converts a number from base 2 to base 10 where number in base 2 is stored in the environment variable BINARY and script should display the number in base 10 script 12-prints all possible combinations of two letters, except oo script 13-prints a number with two decimal places script 14-converts a number from base 10 to base 16